sleglaive/BayesianML/README.md

 ## Acknowledgements

 The slides are created using [Remark](https://github.com/gnab/remark/wiki), "A simple, in-browser, Markdown-driven slideshow tool".
-The template is modified from [Marc Lelarge](https://www.di.ens.fr/~lelarge/)'s template used in his (very very nice) [deep learning course](https://dataflowr.github.io/website/).
+The template is modified from [Marc Lelarge](https://www.di.ens.fr/~lelarge/)'s template used in his (very nice) [deep learning course](https://dataflowr.github.io/website/).

 I did my best to clearly acknowledge the authors of the ressources that I could have been using to build this course.
 If you find any missing reference, please contact me.

+---

 If you want to reuse some of the materials in this repository, please also indicate where you took it.